Personal, Social, Health Education (PSHE) and

 Relationships & Sex Education (RSE)

 From September 2020, it is a statutory requirement that all schools in England and Wales are teaching Relationship and Sex Education as a fundamental part of the curriculum.
-Due to school closures during the COVID-19 pandemic, this deadline has been extended to Summer term 2021.
+Due to school closures during the COVID-19 pandemic, this deadline was extended to Summer term 2021.

-As part of implementing the RSE curriculum, schools must consult with the children, parents, staff and governors to ensure that there is a general consensus on our approaches to policy and the curriculum content.
+As part of implementing the RSE curriculum, school completed a stakeholder consultation in order to ensure that there is a general consensus on our approaches to policy and the curriculum content.

 Our PSHE / Health & Well-being Programme is Jigsaw; it offers a comprehensive programme in an age appropriate way, and may be used to supplement the RSE lessons, however the Liverpool Archdiocese recommendation of 'A Journey in Love' is our primary RSE programme of work, a link of which can be found below.